Electric-Coin-Company/zashi-android/docs/Setup.md

 A variety of Gradle tasks are set up within the project, and these tasks are also accessible in Android Studio as run configurations.
  * `assemble` - Compiles the application but does not deploy it
  * `assembleAndroidTest` - Compiles the application and tests, but does not deploy the application or run the tests.
 The Android Studio run configuration actually runs all of these tasks because the debug APKs are necessary to run the tests: `assembleDebug assembleZcashmainnetDebug assembleZcashtestnetDebug assembleAndroidTest`
+ * `check` - Runs tests of Kotlin-only modules
+ * `connectedCheck` - Runs tests of Android-only modules on any running Android virtual device or connected physical Android device
  * `detektAll` - Performs static analysis with Detekt
  * `ktlintFormat` - Performs code formatting checks with ktlint
  * `lint` - Performs static analysis with Android lint